Top 10 Ken Griffey Jr. Baseball Cards of All-Time

 When it comes to the modern hobby, there's nobody in baseball as beloved as Ken Griffey Jr. Even today, he's still one of the most collected players around.
 Being at the forefront of many of the trading card innovations from the 1990s, there's literally thousands of amazing Ken Griffey Jr. cards to choose from.

 Regarded as the first official Ken Griffey Jr. card, it shows "The Kid" with his first professional team, the Single-A Bellingham Mariners.
 Design-wise, little stands out for the team-issued card.
 Given its historical significance, it's reasonably priced.
-Gem Mint graded copies can be found for around $200.
+If you are interested in additional minor league options, view our detailed Ken Griffey Jr. Minor League and Pre-Rookie Card Guide.

 The regular 1989 Topps Traded Ken Griffey Jr. rookie card suffers from being massively overproduced.
 However, the 1989 Topps Traded Tiffany Ken Griffey Jr. card benefits from a relatively limited print run (although not confirmed like some other Topps Tiffany sets, it's believed to be 15,000 copies) and a glossy finish.

-1989 Topps sometimes gets a bad wrap simply based on its plentiful quantities.
+1989 Topps sometimes has a negative association simply based on its plentiful quantities.
 That shouldn't take away from the fun look.
 It also has one of the best Griffey photos among his rookie-year cards.
 Fans of the Tiffany cards may also want to consider the 1989 Bowman Tiffany Ken Griffey Jr, which is more limited but not nearly as nice a looking card.

 It's not an understatement to say the 1989 Upper Deck Ken Griffey Jr. changed the hobby.
 The first card in the first official set from a company that pushed the boundaries of the hobby, it's one of the most iconic cards ever made.
 Sure, they may have been printed by the brick and they don't hold the same value as they once did but that doesn't make the 1989 Upper Deck Ken Griffey Jr. card any less classic.